 Stage 6: Closing the Sale

-If you’ve reached this final stage, chances are that your prospective client has been sold on what you have to offer.
+If you’ve reached this final stage, chances are your prospective client has been sold on what you offer.
 Most companies end the sales processes here with a contract or invoice.
 This documentation is necessary to make everything official.